Ho1yShif/Ho1yShif.github.io/README.md

 ## TODO
 - Write test to determine if resume link works; if it doesn't, email me to update the link
   - Or find a way to search my Google drive for the name so it auto updates
-- Fill website with my content: Resume, experience, header, photo, about me, socials, tech writing, poetry, goals
+- Fill website with my content:
+  - Socials
+  - Resume
+  - Experience
+  - Header
+  - Photo
+  - About Me
+  - Writing
+  - Top left logo
+- Once website looks good, remove as much of the old Shiv stuff as I can